Darius3133/pynite/README.md

 ---

-## 📅 Recent Changelog
+## 📅 Recent changelog

 ### v1.1 - Pre-Developer Preview 2.1 (2025-12-29)
-* **Library Categories:** Introducing custom categories where you can organize the games in your library.
+* **Library categories:** Introducing custom categories where you can organize the games in your library.
-* **Game Icons:** Introducing game icons pulled directly from the executable icon of the game.
+* **Game icons:** Introducing game icons pulled directly from the executable icon of the game.

 ### v1.1 - Pre-Developer Preview 2 (2025-12-29)
 * **Maintenance:** Even more bugfixes, focused on stability.